ms-iot/content/win10/samples/HelloWorld.md

 * You can also set this HelloWorld app to be the 'Startup App' for your Windows IoT Core device, so that when the device reboot, it will start HelloWorld automatically.
 To do so, you'll need to run a command line utility called iotstartup on the Windows IoT Core device.
 We will do this using PowerShell.

+        NOTE: We are working on a bug that currently affects C#/VB Debug projects.
+Please only use iotstartup to configure Release projects.

 * Start a PowerShell (PS) session with your Windows IoT Core device as described [here]({{site.baseurl}}/win10/samples/PowerShell.htm).

 * From the PS session, type: